Kubix20/FEUP-COMP/src/README.txt

 PROS: Performs very thorough syntactic and semantic analysis, ensuring that a program that passes the tool is, indeed, valid.
 In each function, the best value for .limit locals and .limit stack is used, so as to not use more space than needed (not including register optimization).
-Also, it covers a great deal of specific details, such as initializing any type of array (local or global) through a single value, multiple nested scopes, ... //TODO: Complete
+Also, it covers a great deal of specific details, such as initializing any type of array (local or global) through a single value and multiple nested scopes (with tight variable scope and type analysis)

-CONS: Although it optimizes loop generation (the best template is used) and tries to generate the best code for each scenario (e.g. constants are always loaded the most efficient way possible, iinc is always used whenever possible to increment local variables), it does not perform register optimization nor constant propagation.
+CONS: Although it optimizes loop generation (the best template is used) and tries to generate the best code for each scenario (e.g. constants are always loaded the most efficient way possible, iinc is used to increment local variables), it does not perform register optimization nor constant propagation.